 Holy cow.
-As I set my fingers to keyboard and get ready to write a short page about this Underground Railroad site, I just realized this is the last of the 28 UR sites for me to visit!
+As I set my fingers to keyboard and get ready to write a short page about this Underground Railroad site, I just realized this is the next to last of the current 29 UR sites for me to visit!
 I didn’t even know.

 Pardon my lack of excitement, but I’ve been burnt by this before.
 Burnt in a good way, mind you.
 You see, the state of Connecticut has made efforts to expand and improve upon the various Freedom Trails.
 So while I am now officially “done” with the Underground Railroad trail, can I really be confident about that?

 At one point, I would have been.
 As I’m older and gray now, I’ll reserve my enthusiasm.
 Perhaps if I finish the whole of the Freedom Trail before they expand it I’ll have a bunch of Freedom Fries or something.

 I made a detour down to Norwich and this cemetery on my way up to Sterling to pick up our Thanksgiving turkey.
 It helped that this place was right off of the end of route 2.
 I read that the Ruggles family plot was unmarked, but “right inside the main entrance.”
 Okay, fair enough.